produman-org/DoctrineEncryptBundle/demo/symfony7.x/README.md

-This demo-installation demonstrates a simple symfony 6.x-application using both annotations and, when using php > 8.0, attributes.
+This demo-installation demonstrates a simple symfony 7.x-application using only attributes.

+Annotations are no longer allowed in symfony 7.x

 # How to use
 ```shell